Lemon Law in South DakotaGet detailed Vehicle History Report in 3 Easy Steps

 Just because your vehicle doesn't qualify for protection under the state's Lemon Law doesn't necessarily mean that you're out of luck.
 Your vehicle may be covered under the Federal Magnuson-Moss Warranty Act, or perhaps the Uniform Commercial Code.

-The dealer is allowed four attempts to fix a single problem, or a total of 30 days in the shop to fix multiple problems, whichever happens first.
+The dealer is allowed 4 attempts to fix a single problem, or a total of 30 days in the shop to fix multiple problems, whichever happens first.

-However, the time period for this to happen is two years from the delivery date, or 24,000 miles, whichever comes first.
+However, the time period for this to happen is 2 years from the delivery date, or 24,000 miles, whichever comes first.

 After that, the clock runs out on your protection, regardless if the problem(s) still exists.
 So, if your vehicle is misbehaving, it's a good idea to take it to the dealer at the first sign of trouble.